dhirpalshah/dhirpalshah.github.io/index.md

 # social media
 twitter_username: DhirpalShah # # your twitter handle
 github_username:  dhirpalshah # your github username
-linkedin: dhirpalshah # the part after ("https://www.linkedin.com/in/...")
+linkedin: dhirpal-shah # the part after ("https://www.linkedin.com/in/...")
-facebook_username: dhirpal.shah <-- your facebook username (the part after "https://www.facebook.com/...")
+facebook_username: dhirpal.shah #<-- your facebook username (the part after "https://www.facebook.com/...")
 # google_analytics: <-- your google analytics Tracking ID

 # By declaring these variables, you can include a button that links to an external website or to media.